The Royal Botanical Gardens right in the heart of the City of Melbourne, Australia, were established in 1846 on the southern banks of the Yarra River.

 The Ian Potter Foundation Children's Garden

-This is a famous Australian story -The Magic Pudding Story and the gardens celebrate the fun characters that the story is all about.
+This is a famous Australian story - The Magic Pudding Story, the gardens celebrate the story's fun characters.

 For more information regarding public transport, timetables etc just visit the Metlink website, http://ptv.vic.gov.au/